NAME

 # this are csv files gnuplot> set datafile separator ',' # use the first line as title gnuplot> set key autotitle columnhead # X axis is UNIT time in seconds. gnuplot> set xdata time gnuplot> set timefmt "%s"

-Now to plot time vs latitude:
+Now to plot time vs latitude, using tpv.dat from above:

 gnuplot> plot 'tpv.dat' using 1:2